exclusivedollar/Team_5_analyse/README.md

 NB : For any function that is not running, please see the specific detailed metric functions below to understand the requirement for each.

 Need to import numpy and pandas.
-Also need to define your own dictionary mun_dict, dates and stop_words_dictionary to beable to execute all functions.
+Also need to define your own dictionary mun_dict, dates and stop_words_dictionary to beable to execute all functions to really make it your own.

 ---